 Harvesting the worm castings

-Worms create a material called 'castings' when they eat food scraps.
+Worms create a material called 'castings'.
 This is basically the organic material that has been digested by the worms.

 Worm castings contain many beneficial bacteria and enzymes that can help in growing healthier plants, improving soil texture, and providing water-soluble nutrients to the plants.
 Worm castings have the texture of coarse coffee grounds or peat moss.

 - Empty the worms and bedding onto a surface and scrape the castings from the outside as the worms move towards the centre.

 - Use the ball of worms for a new bedding